Last Updated on April 1, 2022

 It’s no secret going plant based helps cut down on carbon and water footprints.
 Global livestock is responsible for 9% of all anthropogenic carbon emissions (at least).

 Plus, it takes 14 times as much land to produce 1 ton of beef as it takes to produce 1 ton of grain.
-Imagine what we could be using that land for instead?
-Maybe growing sustainable and regenerative farms, rewilding or pollinator havens.
+Imagine what we could be using that land for instead.
+Maybe growing sustainable and regenerative farms, pollinator havens, or simply rewilding.

 Be sure to check out my food section for some plant-based recipes to inspire you.